gradle/gradle/subprojects/docs/README.md

 You can then view the built html in `build/docs/userguide` (open the `userguide.html`) to view the front page.

+Note that PNG files in the source are generated from ".graphml" files in the same directory.
+You can edit these files with tools like [yEd](http://www.yworks.com/en/products_yed_about.html) and then generate the associated PNG.

 ### Useful docbook tags:

 See the [docbook reference](http://docbook.org/tdg/en/html/part2.html) for a list of all available tags.